-- FFP may authorize funding for a multipurpose cash grant either by (a) contributing funding proportional to food needs in an activity with other donors who can cover the proportion of the grants for non-food needs, or by (b) fully funding a multipurpose cash grant as long as the funding for non-food needs fits within the 20 percent Essential Complementary Services cap outlined above. - For applications that propose a multipurpose cash transfer that includes food commodity costs funded through Food for Peace with the remaining value coming from another donor(s), the associated costs must be attributed proportionately.
-The food value and all proportionate associated costs must be budgeted under the category of Cash Transfers. - For applications that propose multipurpose cash assistance for food and non-food purchases under a single award, the non-food transfer value and all non-food associated costs must be counted under the 20 percent cap for Essential Complementary Activities.
+- FFP may authorize funding for a multipurpose cash grant either by (a) contributing funding proportional to food needs in an activity with other donors who can cover the proportion of the grants for non-food needs, or by (b) fully funding a multipurpose cash grant as long as the funding for the non-food needs represents less than 50 percent of the cash grant. - For applications that propose a multipurpose cash transfer that includes food commodity costs funded through Food for Peace with the remaining value coming from another donor(s), the associated costs must be attributed proportionately.
+The food value and all proportionate associated costs must be budgeted under the category of Cash Transfers.